 That’s because agencies would not allow their employees to crush pills — something Geary’s mother needed to swallow her medication.

 “So, I found it more beneficial to hire home health aides independent of an agency,” she says.
 “We had a renewed sense of relief in my household after making the change to independently hired home health aides.”

-Based on her experiences with her mother Geary shared these benefits of going the independent route:
+Based on her experiences with her mother Geary shared these benefits of independently hiring a caregiver:

-Flexibility: A home health provider hired independently often can assist with a wider range of tasks than one hired through an agency.
+- Flexibility.
+A home health provider hired independently often can assist with a wider range of tasks than one hired through a caregiver agency.
 Many aides working with agencies are prohibited from doing anything considered invasive, like taking a patient’s blood sugar or assisting with medication management or administration.

-Choices: While hiring independently may require more time and legwork, it can allow you more choices, in whom you hire and what skills they possess.
+- Choices.
+While hiring private caregivers may require more time and legwork, it can allow you more choices, in whom you hire and what skills they possess.

-Cost: Often you can negotiate more affordable options for care when you choose to hire independently because you don’t have to cover the overhead costs of agencies.
+- Cost.
+Often you can negotiate more affordable senior care options when you choose to hire independently because you don’t have to cover the overhead costs of agencies.

 Based on his personal experiences in seeking a home health aide to support his mother, Zack Demopoulos, a former human resources executive from Randolph, New Jersey, decided to open his own home care company.
 He shared these benefits of working with an agency: